tc39/notes/es6/2013-01/jan-29.md

 AWB/YK: (Discussion re: existing semantics of function call and construct)

-BE: The idea of having state in objects for initialization…
+BE: The idea of having state in objects for initialization...

 WH: The main point of the discussion was that many are uncomfortable with adding an extra bit of state to objects to define whether they're initialized or not and, worse, that state is not a reliable indicator of whether a function was called via Foo() or new Foo().
 Someone could forget to set the initialized bit (in a variety of ways) and disrupt further code at a low level.
 The consensus seemed to be to get rid of that state and instead use either separate call and construct code or some way to detect whether code was called as a function or as a constructor, although we hadn't decided on the details